m49n/restapi/README.md

-# Note: CORS must be configured correctly on your server for API calls to work. #
+## Note: CORS must be configured correctly on your server for API calls to work. ##

-## iPrice RESTful API Generator for October CMS
+## RESTful API Generator for October CMS
 Generate secure RESTful APIs for your models.

 ---